OpenScienceMOOC/Module-1-Open-Principles/content_development/MAIN.md

 ### Who is this module for? <a name="Who_for"></a>

-Designed primarily for students and researchers at the graduate and undergraduate level this module can also serve as training material for postdocs and more senior researchers.
-It is a cross-disciplinary module covering all research branches, including Engineering, Medicine, Biosciences, Mathematics, Social Sciences, Humanities, and the Arts.
+Designed primarily for students and researchers at the graduate and undergraduate level, this module can also serve as training material for postdocs and more senior researchers.
+We want to help make openness universal and for all, not just a select few.
+This aims to be a cross-disciplinary module covering all research branches, including Engineering, Medicine, Biosciences, Mathematics, Social Sciences, Humanities, and the Arts.

 Right from the beginning, we have recognised that 'science' can be off-putting to research fields that don't consider themselves to be 'scientific'.
 This is why we have set a highly inclusive standard, and right from the very beginning of this project have had people from across the *whole* spectrum of scholarly research, and related disciplines like tech, publishing, and librarianship, involved in developing and scoping the project.
+We use the term 'Open Science' given that this seems to be the phrase that global changes are coalescing around.
+But recognise that terms such as 'Open Research' or 'Open Scholarship', although less widely used, might capture what our intention is here a bit better.

-The point is, irrespective of your background, you are very much welcome here.
+The point is, irrespective of your background, **you are very much welcome here**.

 <br/>